 Korea Peace Now!

 We organize individuals and organizations across the country to advocate for the U.S. to sign a peace agreement with North Korea.
-We educate U.S. policymakers and the general public about the urgent need to end the war in order to reunite families and improve the lives of millions of people living on the Korean Peninsula and around the world.
+Along with our partners at Women Cross DMZ we educate U.S. policymakers and the general public about the urgent need to end the war in order to reunite families and improve the lives of millions of people living on the Korean Peninsula and around the world.
 We work to change the narrative on the Korean War by highlighting stories that illustrate the ongoing human costs of the unresolved conflict.
 And we build coalitions with other social movements to democratize U.S. foreign policy and help us realize our vision of a world free from militarism and war.

 Read more